isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

 ## Set up the Welcome e-mail message for Media Portal users {#setting-up-the-welcome-e-mail-message-for-media-portal-users}

 You can send a Welcome e-mail when you add new Media Portal users, contributors, and contributor-users.
-You can configure this e-mail message or tell Dynamic Media Classic not to send it.
+You can configure this e-mail message or tell Adobe Dynamic Media Classic not to send it.

 1. Navigate to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Administration Setup]** > **[!UICONTROL User Administration]**.
 1. In the User Administration Setup screen, select **[!UICONTROL Email Settings]**.